on-ramp/api-doc/source/includes/_crypto.md

 - There are some functions that are not required and they have been added to show a complete integration that should just work.
 The only required implementation is the one about the `window.postMessage` and `window.addEventListener` APIs.

-- The example hardcode some values and that is marked with commments.
+- The example hardcodes some values and that is marked with commments.
 In order to make this fully functional according tou your server and API, you will need to implement or adapt calls to store the deposits and make secure connections to the ON/RAMP API using your API key.

 > Example of integration